Luis Arraez Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.63 team ERA that ranks 25th across all league pitching staffs.
+- The Nationals' 4.64 team ERA ranks 25th across all MLB pitching staffs.

-- Nationals pitchers combine to rank 25th in baseball in home runs allowed (93 total, 1.4 per game).
+- Nationals pitchers combine to allow 93 total home runs at a clip of 1.3 per game (to rank 25th in the league).

-- Irvin (1-3) gets the starting nod for the Nationals in his eighth start of the season.
-He's put together a 6.10 ERA in 31 2/3 innings pitched, with 23 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.